How to Cut your Comcast Xfinity Bill Price with Discounts

 3. Replace the Xfinity DVR or TV Box with Xfinity Stream

-You can now replace your Xfinity DVR & TV Box with your own using Xfinity Stream and a compatible streaming device like a Roku Ultra, Amazon Fire TV stick, Apple TV, or Google Chromecast – saving $10 per month ($120 per year) per device.
+You can now replace your Xfinity DVR & TV Box with your own using Xfinity Stream and a compatible streaming device like a Roku Ultra.
+The Amazon Fire TV stick and Google Chromecast are also now compatible as well.
+Replacing will save you $10 per month ($120 per year) per device.

 4. Bundle, When it Makes Sense